ewaldmire/ascender/docs/docsite/rst/userguide/webhooks.rst

 GitHub webhook setup
 ---------------------

-climber has the ability to run jobs based on a triggered webhook event coming in.
+ascender has the ability to run jobs based on a triggered webhook event coming in.
 Job status information (pending, error, success) can be sent back only for pull request events.
-If you determine you do not want climber to post job statuses back to the webhook service, skip steps 1-2, and go directly to :ref:`step 3 <ug_webhooks_setup_github>`.
+If you determine you do not want ascender to post job statuses back to the webhook service, skip steps 1-2, and go directly to :ref:`step 3 <ug_webhooks_setup_github>`.

-1. Optionally generate a personal access token (PAT) for use with climber.
+1. Optionally generate a personal access token (PAT) for use with ascender.

 	a.
 In the profile settings of your GitHub account, click **Settings**.